quiffman/seiscomp3/doc/base/api-python.rst

       :param greensFunctionID: string

-      Resource identifier of the Green’s function used in moment tensor inversion.
+      Resource identifier of the Green's function used in moment tensor inversion.

    .. py:method:: greensFunctionID()